10 Backpacking Destinations in Karnataka

 2. Badami

-This place with amazing rock – cut temple sculptures that are cut from the giant rocks was also once the capital city of the Chalukyan times.
-It is famous for the four massive caves out of which the last cave offers magnificent views to the tourists to the place.
+This place, with its amazing rock–cut temple sculptures cut from giant rocks, was also once the capital of Chalukyan times.
+It is famous for the four massive caves, the last of which offers magnificent views to tourists.

-It is carved over red – sandstone cliff and portray the Badami Chalukyan architecture with some rock- cut sculptures dating back to the sixth and seventh centuries.
-In mythological times, this famous landscape was called Vatapi due to the Fort Vatapi that was built by the then Chalukyan Empire King – Pulikeshi.
+It is carved over – red-sandstone cliff and portrays the Badami Chalukyan architecture with some rock-cut sculptures dating back to the sixth and seventh centuries.
+In mythological times, this famous landscape was called Vatapi due to the Fort Vatapi that was built by the then Chalukyan Empire King, Pulikeshi.

 3. Pattadakal

-There was a time when this place was called ‘Kisovolal’ that means – a valley of red soil in the early years of the second century.
+There was a time when this place was called ‘Kisovolal’, which means – a valley of red soil in the early years of the second century.
 This is one of the reasons why there are so many tourists attracted to this example of architectural form from the Chalukya Dynasty.

 4. Hampi

-This is a backpacker delight and a pilgrim’s paradise with innumerable shrines and structures of ruins from the Vijayanagara Empire.
-One of the most famous sites is the stone chariot situated in Vijaya Vittala Temple complex.
+This is a backpacker's delight and a pilgrim’s paradise with innumerable shrines and structures of ruins from the Vijayanagara Empire.
+One of the most famous sites is the stone chariot situated in the Vijaya Vittala Temple complex.

-There is also a traditional market place in the back of the temple town famous for silks & other crafts.
+There is also a traditional marketplace in the back of the temple town famous for silks & other crafts.
 Even the World’s Leading Luxury Train award winner - Maharajas Express train visits this UNESCO World Heritage Site.
-This is on the Southern Sojourn Day 4 & Southern Jewels Day 5 schedule of Maharajas Express train luxury 7N/ 8D tours respectively.
+This is on the The Heritage of India (Maharajas' Express) Day 4 & The Indian Panorama (Maharajas' Express) Day 5 schedule of Maharajas Express train luxury 7N/ 8D tours respectively.

 5. Shravanabelagola